 Medicine Work Experience: Abroad

-How expensive is work experience abroad?
+How expensive is it?

-My experience of work experience abroad:
+Tamsin’s experience of international work experience

 Tamsin – 2nd Year medical student at King’s